obi-ontology/obi-ontology.org/docs/data-properties.md

 <img src="/assets/images/docs/data_lee_has_specified_value.png">

-And here is a pH measurement example, showing the datum as an output of a process, and also with a unit (which some may allow as optional because there is only one unit possible).
+And here is a pH measurement example, showing the datum as an output of a process, and alternately with a unit (which some may allow as optional because there is only one unit possible).

 <img src="/assets/images/docs/data_ph_object_property.png">